E-ar20/GettingandCleaningDataCP/README.md

     + Uses descriptive activity names to name the activities in the data set.
     + Appropriately labels the data set with descriptive variable names.
     + From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+2. ```tidyData.txt```: This is the output once the run_analysis.R script is run.
+The data is a tidy dataset with averages by activity and subject ID.